MicrosoftDocs/Viva/WorkplaceAnalytics/Use/explore-page-settings.md

 3. Next to **Filters**, select the **Edit** (pencil) icon.
 4. In **Edit page filters**, you can change the **Employees** filter:

-   * **All employees** - Includes inactive and active employees included in the measured population.
+   * **All employees** - Includes inactive and active employees for the set date range.
    * **Active only** - Includes only active employees who have participated in at least one Office 365 collaboration activity for the set date range.
    * **Inactive only** - Includes only those employess who have not participated in any Office 365 collaboration activity for the set date range.